fengsh27/tabular-data/README.md

 After benchmark completed, we can find the results in `benchmark-result.log`

 ## bump version
-This package employs bump2version to bupm version
+This package employs bump2version to bump version
 ```
 bump2version --current-version {current version} {major, minor or patch} version.py pyproject.toml
 ```